gsterjov/phoenix-channels-rs/README.md

 Using the lower level API requires more work but it gives you full control over the threading and flow of messages being sent and received to the server.

+### Logging

+Both the high level and low level APIs use slog under the hood for structured logging.
+To enable this you can pass your logger via both `connect` and `Client::new` by specifying `Some(logger)` where the examples currently specify `None`.